Schwad/Schwad.github.io/_posts/2018-09-06-how-i-got-my-first-pull-request-merged-on-rails-core.markdown

 Instead of simply firing up an issue complaining about this, I [filed my own Rails pull request to have a crack at implementing what I wanted.](https://github.com/rails/rails/pull/32466).
 It was a difficult slog.
 I worked through an area of Rails-core that I was not familiar with.

 After a back-and-forth and several commits, I actually ended up closing the PR.
 The need was not strong enough and my skills in that area were not sufficient.
+Like above, closures are okay and healthy.
+Even if your code does not make it to prime-time the discussion is preserved there as its own documentation.

 ### ⚠️ It is okay to flakily make small contributions ⚠️